CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab6.md

-# Exercise 6: Using GitHub Copilot Workspace and File Reference
+# Lab 6: Using GitHub Copilot Workspace and File Reference

 Duration: 60 minutes